-The community consultation process conducted for AMP was unsatisfactory and disingenuous.
-It sought to mislead people into believing that ?revitalisation? meant refurbishment or renovation, but the plans reveal a huge expansion over the current centre and onto a large warehouse site that is zoned for industrial use.
-Contrary to AMP?s reports, extensive independent surveys of local residents confirm they oppose the plans.
+he community consultation process conducted for AMP was unsatisfactory and disingenuous.
+It sought to mislead people into believing that "revitalisation" meant furbishment or renovation, but the plans reveal a huge expansion over the current centre and onto a large warehouse site that is zoned for industrial use. ontrary to AMP's reports, extensive independent surveys of local residents confirm they oppose the plans.

-Our community does not want or need this massive redevelopment forced on them.
-We want a clean and inviting environment to shop in but not a massive expansion that will forever change the fabric and character of our neighbourhood.
+ur, community does not want or need this massive redevelopment forced on them.
+We want a clean and inviting environment to shop in but not a massive cpansion that will forever change the fabric and character of our neighbourhood.